iluwatar/java-design-patterns/separated-interface/README.md

 ## Related Patterns

-* Adapter: Adapts one interface to another, which can be used alongside Separated Interface to integrate different implementations.
+* [Adapter](https://java-design-patterns.com/patterns/adapter/): Adapts one interface to another, which can be used alongside Separated Interface to integrate different implementations.
-* Dependency Injection: Often used to inject the implementation of a separated interface, promoting loose coupling.
+* [Bridge](https://java-design-patterns.com/patterns/bridge/): Separates an object’s interface from its implementation, similar to Separated Interface but usually applied to larger-scale architectural issues.
-* Bridge: Separates an object’s interface from its implementation, similar to Separated Interface but usually applied to larger-scale architectural issues.
+* [Dependency Injection](https://java-design-patterns.com/patterns/dependency-injection/): Often used to inject the implementation of a separated interface, promoting loose coupling.

 ## Credits